 The state is also home to a number of corporate headquarters including McDonalds, Motorola, Boeing and United, making it an excellent choice for students keen to secure internships and build careers with some of the country’s most well-known companies.

-Northwestern University (NU) is a private research university in Evanston, Illinois.
+Northwestern University is a private research university in Evanston, Illinois.
 When it opened for business in 1855, it had just two academic staff and 10 students.
 These were all male, but women have been admitted since 1869.

-Northwestern is now a leading private research university with a strong interdisciplinary culture and a commitment to teaching excellence.
 It comprises 12 separate schools and colleges and is notable for its research strength in fields including neuroscience, nanotechnology, biotechnology and the development of new drugs.
 The main campus is still based at Evanston, 10 miles north of Chicago, although there is a smaller one in Chicago.
 Since 2008, there has also been a third, satellite campus in Doha, Qatar.